Since when it sank close to the shore in 2007, P-29 wreck is the perfect habitat for stone basses and barracudas.

-The wreck lies on a sandy seabed at -35 metres of depth; the proximity to the shore makes the access from the shore easy.
+The wreck lies on a sandy seabed at -35 metres of depth; the proximity to the shore makes the access from the shore the easiest.
 The wreck, which is 52 metres long and easily accessible from the engine room, will be in sight just after a few minutes of swimming.

-If you choose to get there by boat, you will be able to get there by descending from the chain of the signalation buoy – the wreck will be right below you, with the great visibility enabling you to see it since just a few metres of depth.
+If you choose to get there by boat, you will be able to get there by descending from the chain of the marker buoy – the wreck will be right below you, with the great visibility enabling you to see it from just a few metres of depth.

 This diving activity is recommended to expert divers, owning at least an advanced-level license.

-A 40metres – long towboat purposefully sank in a vertical position in 1991 to become an attraction for divers in Malta, the wreck is a hundred metres far from the coast – which makes the visit possible both form the shore and from a boat.
+A 40metres – long towboat purposefully sank in a vertical position in 1991 to become an attraction for divers in Malta, the wreck is a hundred metres far from the coast – which makes the visit possible from both the shore and the boat.